cogwheel/plasmapong/README.md

 I am using FreeDOS on VMWare with the project directory mounted as a shared folder using vmsmount.
 After building the program on the host, I can run `pp.exe` inside the VM.

 To exit, click both left and right mouse buttons simultaneously.

-## Known issues

-### Bugs from ancient times

-- Score is not displaying correctly. ~~A bunch of glitchy lines appear on the right side of the screen instead.~~
-- Stays in 320x200x256 mode after exiting.